Fuzzy dark matter dynamical friction: stalling of globular clusters induced by dynamical heatings: Fuzzy dark matter dynamical friction

 The classical formulation of the DF force was derived by \cite{Chandra43}, assuming a Maxwellian velocity distribution for the background particles:

 where the coefficent $\mathcal{C}_{\rm CDM}(r,v)$ is given by:

 and the Coulomb factor $\Lambda$ is expressed as:

 where $r$ is the galactrocentic distance of the GC, $v$ its velocity, $M_{\rm GC}$ its mass, and $\rho(r)$ the local density of the host galaxy.
+Our dynamical friction implementation follows \cite{Petts15}, which introduced a semi-analytic model based on \cite{Chandra43} formalism, incorporating radially varying minimum and maximum impact parameters.
+This approach provides excellent agreement with full N-body simulations for both cuspy and core DM distributions without any parameter fine-tuning and successfully reproduces the core stalling effect.
 The CDM coefficient defined in Equation~\eqref{eq:Ccl} is shown as a dashed orange line in Figure~\ref{fig:Crel}, for a fixed value of $\Lambda = 10^{3}$.
 The parameter $b_{\mathrm{min}} = G M_{\rm GC} / v^2$ corresponds to the impact parameter leading to a $90^\circ$ deflection, while $r_{\mathrm{hm}}$ is the half-mass radius of the cluster (typically about 10 pc). $G$ is the gravitational constant.
+The formalism of \cite{Chandra43} was originally derived under the assumption of an infinite, homogeneous background.
+Despite this limitation, our implementation accounts for the finite size of GCs by incorporating their half-mass radius, $r_{\rm hm}$, into the Coulomb logarithm.
+In addition, its effectiveness can be understood because dynamical friction in real systems arises from resonant interactions that, when forming an effective continuum, recover Chandrasekhar’s expression \citep{Tremaine84,Weinberg86}.
+Indeed, \cite{Petts15} implementation has been extensively validated against $N$-body simulations, successfully reproducing the inspiral of GCs in spherical halos without parameter fine-tuning.
+We therefore apply the formulation locally along the orbit, while noting that its validity is expected to hold for approximately spherical systems, although extensions to strongly non-spherical environments, such as discs, remain uncertain.
 The DF force is proportional to the mass squared of the orbiting GC and to the local density of the host galaxy, implying that DF is more efficient for a massive GC moving through a dense environment.
 Moreover, the characteristic timescale over which the GC's apocentre is significantly reduced by DF is approximately given by $t_{\mathrm{fric}} \sim \left( M_{\mathrm{gal}}(r) / M_{\mathrm{GC}} \right) \times t_{\mathrm{dyn}}$, where $M_{\mathrm{gal}}(r)$ is the mass of the host galaxy enclosed at GC radius $r$, and $t_{\mathrm{dyn}}$ is the orbital time \citep{2008gady.book.....B,DynamicsAstrophysicsGalaxies}.
 For MW-like galaxies, the enclosed mass is typically much larger than the mass of a GC, rendering DF inefficient on a Hubble timescale.
 Additionally, inspecting the Coulomb logarithm, particularly its dependence on $1/r_{\mathrm{hm}}$, shows that DF is less effective for extended GCs: their mass is more spatially diffuse, which results in a less dense gravitational wake.

 The DF experienced by a GC infalling into a FDM galaxy differs significantly from the classical formulation, which applies to CDM.
 This difference arises from the wave-like nature of FDM particles.
 Quantum interference between FDM waves throughout the halo generates persistent and stochastic density fluctuations known as granules.
 These fluctuations create localized over- and under-densities due to constructive and destructive interference, respectively.
 The typical size of these granules is set by the de Broglie wavelength, $\lambda_B$.
 When the characteristic size of the GC, $l$, satisfies $l \ll \lambda_B$, the DF is modified by oscillations in the density of the gravitational wake.
 In this regime, the frictional force is reduced compared to the classical Chandrasekhar estimate.
 Conversely, for $l \gg \lambda_B$, the classical CDM regime is recovered.
 A useful diagnostic to distinguish between these regimes in an FDM context is the quantum Mach number~\citep{Lancaster20}: